 Audubon of Martin County was founded in January of 1955, at the Port Sewell home of Mr. & Mr. S. F. Stephenson.
 They established the chapter’s principal objective as, “The conservation and wise use of America’s natural resources.”
-By March 10th (42 days) Martin County Audubon Society, the original name, had grown to 160 members.
+By March 10th (42 days later) Martin County Audubon Society, the original name, had grown to 160 members.
 John Baker, President of the National Audubon Society, attended the March meeting to congratulate the chapter for being the fastest growing Chapter in the shortest time of any Chapter in Florida’s history.
 Chapter President Twyman offered a Resolution of Congratulations to Mrs. Van Alan Clark, of Jupiter Island, for gathering 60 members.
 The stellar Chapter spent the next several years raising funds to pursue the mission of conservation.
 By 1964 the Chapter was positioned for the next step.

-In March of 1964 the Reed family of Jupiter Island, thru their Hobe Sound Company, conveyed 4,290 feet of Jupiter Island oceanfront encompassing 123 acres, known as the Reed Wilderness Seashore, to the Florida Audubon Society who immediately turned over the management responsibilities to Martin County Audubon.
+In March of 1964 the Reed family of Jupiter Island, through their Hobe Sound Company, conveyed 4,290 feet of Jupiter Island oceanfront encompassing 123 acres, known as the Reed Wilderness Seashore, to the Florida Audubon Society who immediately turned over the management responsibilities to Martin County Audubon.
 Charles Bacheller was appointed by the chapter as the first ranger.
 In 1967 the Wilderness Seashore was granted the National Natural Landmark designation by the Department of the Interior, the first site in Florida to receive the designation.
 On March 28, 1970, the formal dedication was held; it turned over the Wilderness Seashore to the federal government and is known today as the Hobe Sound National Wildlife Refuge.

-From July, 1973, through 1983, the chapter purchased parcels of land between Palm Beach Road and Hibiscus Ave. in Stuart totaling 4.7 acres.
-The jewel of the parcels had been owned by Clifton Long, a Martin County High School Agricultural teacher who was listed in Who’s Who of American Colleges & Universities, a graduate of the Officers Training school at the Naval Academy in Annapolis and for whom the football field at Martin County High had been named.
-In 1973, Juanita Prine, his daughter, conveyed the property and home to the chapter with the stipulation that the property by held in perpetuity as a nature preserve and named in her father’s honor.
-An adjoining parcel, known as “Button Hill”, was purchased from Frank & Margaret Button in 1973.
-Over the years the house was ravaged by storms and hurricanes and was demolished in 2008.
+From July 1973 through 1983, the chapter purchased parcels of land between Palm Beach Road and Hibiscus Ave in Stuart totaling 4.7 acres.
+The jewel of the parcels had been owned by Clifton “Possum” Long, a teacher of agriculture at Martin County High School.
+In 1973, Juanita Prine, his daughter, conveyed the property and home to the chapter with the stipulation that the property be held in perpetuity as a nature preserve and named in her father’s honor.
+An adjoining parcel, known as “Button Hill,” was purchased from Frank & Margaret Button that same year.
+Over the years the storm ravaged house on “Button Hill” fell into disrepair and was demolished in 2008.
+The “Possum Long” house suffered a similar fate and was removed in June of 2021 after it was determined to be unsalvageable.
+The Garden Club of Stuart continues to maintain the Memorial Garden immediately surrounding the former “Possum Long” home site.

 Audubon House is on Palm Beach Road at the corner of 7th Avenue and is the chapter’s office and the location of the Board of Directors and the chapter’s various committee meetings.
 A photo of the house is prominently featured at The Camp Murphy Museum in Jonathan Dickenson State Park as a classic example of the frame vernacular building style used by the Army at the secret World War II training facility for the Signal Corps, known as Camp Murphy.
-The Camp existed between 1942 and 1944 in part of, what is now, Jonathan Dickenson State Park.
+The Camp existed between 1942 and 1944 in part of what is now Jonathan Dickenson State Park.
 In 1946 the Army sold off the buildings, in whole or part.
 A substantial part of Audubon House was salvaged from Camp Murphy and is treasured by the chapter as a classic piece of Martin County history.

-On a spectacular Sunday afternoon in January, 2011, Audubon of Martin County dedicated the newly created wetland at Clifton “Possum” Long Nature Center.
+On a spectacular Sunday afternoon in January 2011, Audubon of Martin County dedicated the newly created wetland at Clifton “Possum” Long Nature Center.
 While adding to the beauty of the property, the practical purpose of the wetland is to drain rainwater from one of the oldest neighborhoods in Stuart.
-Known as a “Retrofit Project”, it carried a quarter of a million dollar price tag and was funded by a $125,000.00 matching grant from the South Florida Water Management District.
+Known as a “Retrofit Project”, it carried a quarter of a million-dollar price tag and was funded by a $125,000.00 matching grant from the South Florida Water Management District.
 Audubon of Martin County raised the matching funds through a combination of 4,000 hours of labor volunteered by the members and the general public, equaling $65,000.00 and the balance in cash.

-In 2013 AOMC agreed to oversee public access to the 2,600 acre Lakeside Ranch Storm Water Treatment Area managed by the South Florida Water Management District.
+Today the wetland not only drains rainwater but is home to a pair of nesting Osprey.
+But this is only the most recent conservation project undertaken by Audubon of Martin County (AoMC).
+In 2013 AoMC agreed to oversee public access to the 2,600 acre Lakeside Ranch Stormwater Treatment Area (STA) managed by the South Florida Water Management District.
 This facility utilizes natural wetlands to clean the water flowing south from the Kissimmee River into Lake Okeechobee.
 In so doing, it forms a vital step in restoring the quality of water flowing out from Lake Okeechobee during the rainy season.